-Built and launched in 2020, she was exceptionally lightly used in her early days (C-19 impacts) before being sold to the current owner.
+Built and launched in 2020, she was exceptionally lightly used in her early days (C-19 impacts) before being sold to race in Med waters.

-Meticulously prepared and updated since then, with some new, late 2022 North 3Di sails, up spec'd electronics and all the usual offshore refinements.
+Meticulously prepared and updated since then, with some 2022 North 3Di sails, 2023 All Purpose sails, up spec'd electronics and all the usual offshore refinements.

 Competed in RMSR 2022 so offshore compliant and with a +60kg keel setup, so ideal for mix of double handed and small crew racing.

-Now located in Palma and ready to race.
+Now located in Mallorca and ready to race.

 IRC 2022 – 1.023

 ORCi – GPH 614.6.
 APH 547.7